hezweb/web/games/index.md

 ## Getting Started
 ---

-To kick off your gaming journey, utilize the menu at the top to access information about our available games.
+To kick off your gaming journey, utilize the game menu at the top to access information about our available games.

-1. Visit our [Gaming Schedule](?file=schedule.md) to find out when and what we're playing
+1. Visit our [Gaming Schedule](?file=schedule.md) to find out what and when we're playing

-2. When you've found a game that you like and that we're playing, use the menu at the top to see how to join us
+2. When you've found a game that you like and that we're playing, use the game menu at the top to see how to join us

 - [Join us on Telegram](#toc-item-2) for announcements and chat (optional)